taylor-vann/somehooks/README.md

 ### Webcomponents

+Custom hooks can isolate complicated logic in webcomponents to a single function call.

-Here is an example of using Lit with a slightly modified version of the `createClock` example above:
+Below is a slightly modified version of the `createClock` factory example found above.
+It accounts for the `isConnected` event found in Webcomponents.

 Typescript: